hienhanhnguyen/hienhanhnguyen/README.md

 - 📗 I'm currently working on building **some personal projects**

-- 🌱 In the wild journey of learning to build **my first application**
+- 🌱 In the wild journey of building my third MVP **SimpleMetric, it will be released in Q1 - 2025**

 - 📫 How to reach me **nthhanh0504@gmail.com**